bgdnrvsky/niny/README.md

   *Note: macro_name_true or macro_name_false can be defined before or after the condition, as long as they are defined when the program passes to the condition*

-  *Note: condition removes the elements beign checked on.*
+  *Note: condition removes the elements being checked on.*

   *Example:*